shitian-ni/tensorflow-rbm/README.md

 * `n_hidden` — number of neurons on hidden layer
 * `xavier_const` — constant, used in weights initialization, 1.0 is good
 * `err_function` — error function, it's NOT USED in train process, just in `get_err` function, should be `mse` or `cosine`

+Only for `GBRBM`:

+* `sample_visible` — sample input data with Gaussian distribution or not, usually you don't want this
+* `sigma` — standard deviation of the input data

+Advices:

+* Use BBRBM for Bernoulli distributed data.
+Input values in this case shoud be in the interval from `0` to `1`.

 ```python
 rbm.fit(data_x, n_epoches=10, batch_size=10, shuffle=True, verbose=True, tqdm=None)